daigotanaka/daigotanaka.github.io/product-analytics-101.md

 ![leaking bucket](https://github.com/daigotanaka/essays/raw/master/images/leaking-bucket.png)

-As a product manager (PM) of web or mobile application, you want to ensure the application design offers the user experience (UX) that communicates the service offered, is not confusing, and is pleasant to use.
+As a product manager (PM) of web or mobile application, you want to ensure the application design offers the user experience (UX) that is not confusing and pleasant to use.
 A successful application helps your company's key performance indicators to go up.
-But how do you know if your new UX design is working?
+But how do you know if it is working in the field?

 In the design phase, you may rely on UX designer's knowledge and skills.
-During the internal test, you can count on your trained eye as a product person and your coworkers as a user.
-But the rest test always takes place after the app is released.
+During the internal test, you can count on your trained eye as a product person and your coworkers as test users.
+But the real test always takes place after the app is released.

-**But let's be honest and ask ourselves.
+**Let's be honest and ask ourselves.
 Are we following up to measure the post-release success objectively?**

 If not, I suggest you to seriously think about taking action now.

-The key is to identify and record:
+The key is to identify:

-- Business goal
+- Business goals
-- Product goal
+- Product goals
-- User goal
+- User goals
-- Key user events

-It's not too difficult.
+And record key user events It's not too difficult.
 Let's take an example of a travel booking app.

 ### Travel booking example

 I sometimes use Kayak to book flights.
-I know one of their appealing feature is forecast of ticket price that comes in as an alert.
+One of their appealing feature is to forecast the ticket prices.
+A notification is sent to the user to suggest when to buy.
 (I am making up the details of how it works from here.
-It is probably different from how it works in reality)
+It is probably different from the reality)

 Suppose the alert comes in as a notification on my phone if I had installed the app beforehand.
 By tapping the notification, the app opens and I will